Studying at the University of Verona

 Program

 The course provides students with knowledge on natural computational models, as computational processes both observed in nature and inspired by the functioning of natural systems.
-Namely, general knowledge on different natural and biological computational models will be given, with a focus on i) the design and implementation of biomolecular algorithms (DNA computing), ii) cellular and metabolic distributed computation models, and iii) analysis (alignment-free) methods of genomic information.
+Namely, general knowledge on different natural and biological computational models will be given, with a focus on i) the design and implementation of bio-molecular algorithms (DNA computing), ii) cellular and metabolic distributed computation models, and iii) (alignment-free) methods to analyse genomic information.

 Bibliography